 If for some reason, you have seen it listed in the Task Manager consuming memory, and CPU more than ever, don’t be worried.
 Many a time the antivirus program needs to run the background with scheduled scanning, checking files for malware, runtime software installation, and continuously monitor files for changes.

 The best way to cross-check is to right-click on the program name, when in Task Manager, and open its file location.
 You will notice that its available under C:\ProgramData\Microsoft\Windows Defender\Platform\4.16.17656.18052-0.
 You can also invoke the Defender program manually to perform the scan, and this will increase the CPU and Memory usage.

-If you are wondering about this, it’s not entirely true.
 I have seen this program sitting in the background, and doing nothing.
 At times, I have seen it consuming 30% CPU usage.
-If you have seen it taking high CPU portion, the chances are that it is scanning your files in the background.
+If you have seen it taking a high CPU portion, the chances are that it is scanning your files in the background.
 This is to make sure of a potential virus or malware.